Bell Business Solutions

 From your voicemail's main menu, press 3 to enter the Greetings menu.…

-- Main greeting
+- Busy greeting

 From your voicemail's main menu, press 3 to enter the Greetings menu.…